 8. Jordan Restaurant

 You’ll find George Jardine’s acclaimed restaurant on one of Stellenbosch’s most picturesque wine estates.
-Here, chef George and head chef Kyle Burn create meticulous dishes that are presented by professional, well-trained staff.
+Here, George and head chef Kyle Burn’s meticulous dishes are served by professional, enthusiastic staff.
 If you love cheese, you’ll fall in love with the walk-in cheese room filled with local cheeses such as Fairview Blue Rock and Klein Rivier Gruyère.

-Good to know Jordan Estate is also home to The Bakery, a relaxed eatery, with beautiful garden scenery, where you can enjoy an al fresco breakfast or lunch on the lawn or deck.
+Good to know Jordan Estate is also home to The Bakery, a relaxed eatery, with beautiful garden scenery, where alfresco breakfasts (or lazy lunches on the deck) are highly recommended.

 Contact 021 881 3612, firstname.lastname@example.org

-Situated on the foothills of the imposing Helderberg Mountain on Hidden Valley Wine Farm, Overture is yet another fine feather in the hat of top chef Bertus Basson.
-From humble beginnings, Overture has grown into a foodie destination of note, well-loved for its modern South African cuisine, beautiful views and impressive setting.
+Situated on the foothills of the imposing Helderberg Mountain on Hidden Valley Wine Farm, Overture has grown into a foodie destination of note, well-loved for its modern South African cuisine, beautiful views and impressive setting.

 Contact 021 880 2721, email@example.com